 The most highly selective B-school in the U.S. made its announcement on the same day that Harvard Business School said it would keep its essay and recommendation requirements the same as last year but moved up its round one deadline to Sept.
 9, a week earlier than last year.

-In reducing the its essays to just two for what would be the Class of 2017, Stanford also cut the word limit on the essay portion of its application to just 1,100 words from 1,600 words last year.
+In reducing the Stanford application requirements for essays to just two for what would be the Class of 2017, Stanford also cut the word limit on the essay portion of its application to just 1,100 words from 1,600 words last year.
 Only two years ago, Stanford required prospective students to write four essays.
 Stanford, which last year accepted only 6.8% of its 7,108 applicants for the Class of 2015, said it will post its online application in early July.

 STILL RETAINS THE BIG QUESTION: ‘WHAT MATTERS MOST TO YOU AND WHY?”